armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 This can be demonstrated by modifying the number in the local file header and the central directory and checking how tools behave.
-First create a ZIP file and run `file` to see what the minimum version needed to unpack is:
+First create a ZIP file with a single file and run `file` to see what the minimum version needed to unpack is in the local file header (it is the same in the central directory which can be verified using `zipinfo -v`):

 ```
 $ zip -r test.zip /bin/ls